ksachin7/spring-mvc-practice/spring-mvc-xml/readme.md

     └── spring-mvc-xml.war          # Deployable WAR file
 ```

-To create a Spring MVC application (not using Spring Boot), you need to manually manage dependencies in your project.
-Here is a list of the essential dependencies and how you can include them in your project using Maven.
-If you're using
-another build tool like Gradle, the dependencies will be similar, but the syntax will differ.

 ### Maven Dependencies for Spring MVC Application

 - **Spring Core (`spring-core`, `spring-context`)**: These are the core components of the Spring framework providing the